cray5/public_api_request/README.md

 • .card:- .card's background has been changed to rgba(224, 221, 207, 0.98).

+• .
-• .card:hover {
+card:hover {
 background-color: #F8F4E3;
 box-shadow: 0 20px 50px rgba(243, 244, 227, 0.7);
 transform: scale(1.1);
 transition: all 0.3s ease-in-out 0s;
+}
-} has been applied.
+has been applied.

+•
-• .card-img:hover {
+.card-img:hover {
 border-radius: 10%;
 transform: scale(1.2);
 transition: all 0.3s ease-in-out 0s;
+}
-} has been applied.
+has been applied.

 • .modal:- .modal's background has been changed to rgba(224, 221, 207, 1).

+•
-• .modal-close-btn:hover {
+.modal-close-btn:hover {
 transform: scale(1.5);
 transition: all 0.3s ease-in-out 0s;
+}
-} has been applied.
+has been applied.

+•
-• .modal-img:hover {
+.modal-img:hover {
 border-radius: 10%;
 transform: scale(1.2);
 transition: all 0.3s ease-in-out 0s;
+}
-} has been applied.
+has been applied.

 • .modal-btn-container:- .modal-btn-container's background has been changed to rgba(248, 244, 227, 1).

+•
-• .modal-btn-container:hover {
+.modal-btn-container:hover {
 transform: scale(1.1);
 transition: all 0.3s ease-in-out 0s;
+}
-} has been applied.
+has been applied.

 • .modal-btn-container .btn:- .modal-btn-container .btn's background has been changed to rgba(255, 255, 255, 0.9).

+•
 .modal-btn-container .btn:hover {
 transform: scale(1.1);
 transition: all 0.3s ease-in-out 0s;
+}
-} has been applied.
+has been applied.

 @media (min-width: 1024px) {